-Structurally, the difference between the acetyl-L-carnitine (ALC) and L-carnitine (LC) is that ALC is an LC molecule that also contains an attached acetic acid group.
+A. Structurally, the difference between acetyl-L-carnitine and L-carnitine (or ALC and LC) is that ALC is an LC molecule that also contains an attached acetic acid group.
 This structural difference is small, but it produces a considerable difference in the biochemical properties of the molecule and, consequently, in its effects on metabolism.
-Acetyl-L-carnitine can substitute for L-carnitine in fat metabolism; however, as described below, recent studies have resulted in identification of several biological characteristics that are unique to acetyl-L-carnitine .
+Acetyl-L-carnitine can substitute for L-carnitine in fat metabolism; however, as described below, recent studies have resulted in identification of several biological characteristics that are unique to acetyl-L-carnitine.

-- ALC, but not LC, has been demonstrated to protect the nervous system, partly because it more readily is transported into the nervous system.
+- ALC benefits the nervous system.
+A key L-carnitine acetyl vs. L-carnitine difference has to do with effect on the nervous system.
+ALC, but not LC, has been demonstrated to protect the nervous system, partly because it more readily is transported into the nervous system.
 Recent studies with humans have indicated many of the age-associated disorders involving the nervous system, such as depression, impaired cognition, and decreased mental alertness, may be at least partially a response to a deficiency in ALC.

-- ALC, but not LC, protects the mitochondria.
+- ALC defends the mitochondria.
+Another important difference between L-carnitine and acetyl-L-carnitine centers on the mitochondria, the organelles found in living cells that facilitate respiration and energy production.
+ALC, but not LC, protects the mitochondria.
 A recent finding demonstrated that a deficiency in ALC affects the structure and energy-producing capacity of the mitochondria.
 The mitochondria are responsible for producing virtually all the energy required by the cell.
 Therefore any subtle change in their structure can have a tremendous effect on the cell’s energy reserves.
 ALC has been demonstrated to revitalize mitochondria by restoring levels of a key mitochondrial component, a phospholipid known as cardiolipin, which is susceptible to age-associated reduction in levels.
 Cardiolipin can be envisioned as the glue that secures and organizes, or better yet, orchestrates, the energy-producing machinery of the mitochondria.